hugoferreira/hugoferreira.github.com/_posts/2019-06-09-capture-that-memory-flag.markdown

     compressed: yes
 ```

-Encrypted, compressed; I don't care... computer, just do the work for me please:
+Encrypted, compressed; I don't care. *Computer*, do the work for me... please:

 ```
 0c60fd56872251909cb07a749b03a34a56e1edac  memdmp.zip